Seminar

 Learning objectives

 This seminar aims to develop research into “making” in architecture and the visual arts.
-Practice spatial, bodily and material experimentation in the field, in situation, to question the materiality of places and territories, their scales and their representations.
+Practice spatial, physical and material experimentation in the field, in situation, to question the materiality of places and territories, their scales, their representations.

-Study creative processes in contemporary art as they relate to architecture, cities and territories.
-Demonstrate how in situ plastic and architectural interventions can stimulate new dynamics of space and urban imagination, and how they affect the way territories are “made”.
+Study creative processes in contemporary art in their relationship with architecture, the city and territories.
+Demonstrate how in situ plastic and architectural interventions can give impetus to new dynamics of space and the urban imagination, and how they affect ways of “making” territories.

 This seminar offers students the opportunity to develop their dissertation based on an artistic practice carried out in a territory of their choice – material intervention practice on a scale of 1 and/or filmic practice of urban places.